DNA barcoding: Mismatches between conventional (morphological) and barcode based identification

 It is important to know that taxa lists derived by conventional (morphological) identification are not, and maybe never will be, directly comparable to taxa lists derived from barcode based identification because of several reasons.
 The most important cause is probably the incompleteness and lack of accuracy of the molecular reference databases preventing a correct taxonomic assignment of eDNA sequences.
 Taxa not present in reference databases will not be found by eDNA, and sequences linked to a wrong name will lead to incorrect identification.
 Other known causes are a different sampling scale and size between a traditional and a molecular sample, the possible analysis of dead organisms, which can happen in different ways for both methods depending on organism group, and the specific selection of identification in either method, i.e. varying taxonomical expertise or possibility to identify certain organism groups, respectively primer bias leading also to a potential biased analysis of taxa.

+Haplogroup resolution

+Barcodes are chosen to generally have an appropriate rate of mutation to delimit species, but this does not imply that barcode loci will always match the history of populations becoming separate species.
+In some cases, specimens with identical (COI) DNA barcodes clearly belong to different species, e.g. species of the fish genus Chromis.
+In other words, these species share the same haplotype for the barcode locus and has not yet diverged.
+It is also possible that the locus exihibits incomplete lineage sorting with some speciation events, leading to hard-to-interpret groupings.
+An example of ILS in COI is found in a multilocus study of Mechanitis, where the use of multiple loci helps overcome the problem.

+Using multiple loci or longer sequences generally improve resolution, though this tends to come at a cost of smaller database coverage.
+Genome skimming, which requires no specially-designed primers, can be used to produce long sequences for high-copy-number DNA such as ribosomal and organellar DNA.